brunaszarin/JavaScript-Project-Weather-App/README.md

 ## Note

 This project is solely for practicing my skills in JavaScript and web development.
-It is not licensed for public use.

 ## Contact

 If you have any questions or suggestions, feel free to contact me at [brunaszarin@gmail.com](mailto:brunaszarin@gmail.com).